GhostWasFound13/Installastions/README.md

-<h6>began testing on replit</h6>
-v0.2.4 beta
-fix some bug still not done
-Epic music command

-beta testing [progress]
+<h6>moving to typescript on discord.js</h6>
+moving to dev brach for v0.5.0 going to rework some kind of command needed L beta testing [progress]